elegant-scipy/elegant-scipy/markdown/ch4.markdown

 highly periodic, so we hope to remove it by zeroing out the corresponding parts of the spectrum.

-The image with those peaks suppressed indeed looks quite differently!
+The image with those peaks suppressed indeed looks quite different!

 ```python
 # Set block around center of spectrum to zero